 I love where I live, I call it "the edge of nowhere."
 If you walk out of my house and go to the right you are less than five minutes from restraunts, shopping, bars, the gym, all kinds of entertainment, and my kids daycare.
 But if you walk out of my house and go to the left, there are fields for miles and miles.
 I love to sit outside at night and watch the fireflies twinkle over the fields while the deer graze and the hawks fly overhead.
 Some poor guy died over the summer when he hit a bull standing in the road next to my house, and from my balconey I can see a yak farm (seriously, who knew this was a native yak area!?)
 Its a great neighborhood with three playgrounds, the school is a two minute walk, there are biking and running trails, several ponds, and two picnic areas.
 Being as poor as I am, we take full advantage of the free movie's in the park, family game nights, local indoor water park, free music and art classes for the kids at the library down the street, and the local festivals that are held in the downtown area just minutes from my house.
 Over the summer we even had adult game night in the neighborhood park.
 Yep, all of us grown ups got together and played the childhood playground games Red Rover, Flashlight Tag, Capture The Flag, and more.
 It was so much fun!!
 I'm five minutes from everything that I need and besides the two nutcase neighbors, the rest of the neighbors are my family.
 They look out for me, they take care of me, and they make me feel loved.

-Bouncing around from house to house when I grew up, this is the first place that has ever truly felt like home.
+Growing up in such an unsettled life, this is the first place that has ever truly felt like home.
 It is the only place that I have ever felt like I could express who I was.
 I feel like there are so many things that I can't give to my kids, but living here, it provides a sense of normalcy that I desperately crave for them.

 |In my kitchen|